onap/policy-parent/docs/api/api.rst

    also includes "policy-id": "sample-policy-name2" and "policy-version": "2.0.0".
 The 200 return of this POST call will have this created policy with metadata including "policy-id": "sample-policy-name1" and "policy-version": "1.0.0".

-.. swaggerv2doc:: swagger/guard-policy-api.json

-It is worth noting that guard policy name should start with one of the three: *guard.frequency.*, *guard.minmax.*, or *guard.blacklist.*.
-Otherwise, it will complain that guard policy type cannot be found (does not exist).
-Apart from policy name, the policy version specified in API path should be an integer, e.g. 1, 2, 10, instead of "1.0.0", "2.0.1", etc.
-These naming restrictions will disappear after we evolve to use well-formed TOSCA Service Template for guard policies and legacy policy design API is then deprecated.

 .. swaggerv2doc:: swagger/operational-policy-api.json

-Likewise, the policy version specified in operational policy API path should be an integer too, e.g. 1, 2, 10, instead of "1.0.0", "2.0.1", etc. This restriction will disappear after we deprecate legacy policy design API in the near future release.

-Regarding DELETE APIs for both TOSCA policies and legacy policies, we only expose API to delete one particular version of policy or policy type at a time for safety purpose.
+Regarding DELETE APIs for TOSCA compliant policies, we only expose API to delete one particular version of policy or policy type at a time for safety purpose.
 If client has the need to delete multiple or a group of policies or policy types, they will need to delete one by one.